webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

 - __Through pitch method__

-  Webpack loader has a concept of pitching loaders.
+  webpack loader has a concept of pitching loaders.
 You can find a detailed explanation [`here`](https://webpack.js.org/api/loaders/#pitching-loader).
 Here anything assigned to `data` can be accessed by the previous loader's `this.data`.
-It is mainly used to share data between the pitch phase and normal phase
+It is mainly used to share data between the pitch phase and normal phase.

   For example, in the preview chained loader, if `jade-loader` needs to share some data to `apply-loader`, it can assign the data to `data.x` in its pitch phase and `apply-loader` can access that using `this.data.x`.